 The teachers will then work through a number of examples on the interactive whiteboard.
 They will think aloud, model steps, create success criteria where appropriate, use practical/pictorial representations to support their explanations and make reference to the disciplinary knowledge required.
-During this part of the lesson we see the "I do" (teacher models and children watch) and "We do" (teacher takes ideas from pupils, and teacher/children complete calculation on their whiteboards).
+During this part of the lesson we see the "I do" (teacher models and children watch), "We do" (teacher takes ideas from pupils, and teacher/children complete calculation on their whiteboards) and "You do" (teacher watches closely for misconceptions as children follow the steps modelled to them to complete a calculation/problem).